guettli/cms-list/README.md

 I like that it is rewrite from scratch.
 He started FeinCMS in 2009, and started FeinCMS3 in 2016.

+But ... one-man-show.
+Almost all commits are from one person.

 # Not suitable

 Wordpress.
 Too bloated.